Corman (German Shepherd Corgi Mix): Info, Pictures, Characteristics & More

 Grooming ✂️

-Both the German Shepherd and the Corgi has a thick double coat.
+Both the German Shepherd and the Corgi have a thick double coat.
 It’s in the cards that your Corman will, too.
 We recommend daily brushing to get rid of the dead hair and keep it off your furniture.
 Make checking their nails and ears also a part of the routine.
 Look out for any weepiness or signs of eye infections because of the pup’s propensity for these conditions.

 Health and Conditions ❤️